You’ve decided to continue your education at Georgetown University. Now, how will you finance it?

 In keeping with its Jesuit values and interest in public service, Georgetown offers service scholarships to SCS students who have worked in AmeriCorps, City Year, and the Jesuit Volunteer Corps.

 SCS has also partnered with outside groups to offer additional scholarship opportunities.
-This includes a partnership with the World Bank to provide scholarships for World Bank Staff Association Members, as well as a partnership with the U.S. Office of Personnel Management to offer scholarship opportunities for eligible federal employees across the country.
+This includes affiliation scholarships, available for those affiliated with certain organizations.
+For example, SCS offers a partnership with the World Bank to provide scholarships for World Bank Staff Association Members, as well as a partnership with the U.S. Office of Personnel Management (OPM) to offer scholarship opportunities for eligible federal employees across the country.

 Several scholarships are also available at the undergraduate level for SCS students in the Bachelor of Arts in Liberal Studies program.
 These include the LaFarge Scholarship, the Osher Re-entry Scholarship, the Crankstart Foundation Re-entry Scholarship, and the Phi Theta Kappa Bridge Scholarship.

 In addition to other websites, a list of outside scholarships is provided on the Office of Student Financial Services website.

 Military students are an important part of the student body at SCS.
 To assist these students in financing their education, Georgetown is a participant in the Post-9/11 GI Bill® Yellow Ribbon Program, which provides additional student funding of up to $20,000 per year to eligible military students in SCS’s undergraduate and graduate programs and is matched by the Department of Veterans Affairs.
 In addition, Georgetown is a University Partner for the Tillman Scholars program, which funds recipients’ tuition, books, fees, and living expenses for students enrolled full-time.
 The scholarship is open to active-duty service members, veterans, and military spouses.